ABOUT FEDERAL PROGRAMS

 The Rural and Low-Income School Program is designed to provide additional funds to rural school districts that serve concentrations of poor students.

 Talladega County Schools use Title VI funds for several purposes.
-The first is the purchase of STAR360 assessment licensing for use in the district.
-Another use of the funds is professional development.
-Teachers are being trained to implement Project-Based Learning, Blended Learning, AMSTI, etc. in their classrooms across the district.
-Funding is also utilized to upgrade technology in classrooms across the district.
+The first is the funding of additional school resource officers for the district.
 Finally, a portion of the funding is used to support the EL (English Learner) program with tutoring and translation services in the district.